Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Purdue University

-Purdue requires all drone flights on university property to receive approval through the Office of Environmental Health and Public Safety.
-University operates an active UAS research program through the School of Aviation.
-Ross-Ade Stadium subject to federal stadium TFR during athletic events.
+Purdue requires all drone flights on university property to be approved through the Office of Environmental Health and Public Safety.
+Maintains active UAS research program through the School of Aviation.
+Ross-Ade Stadium subject to federal TFR during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.